AXIA-DEV/moonbeam/tools/README.md

 ## Launching complete network

-Based on [axia-launch](https://github.com/paritytech/axia-launch), the tool to launch multiple relay and parachain nodes, the script [launch.ts](./launch.ts) allows to start a complete network based on the different version of the runtimes
+Based on [axia-launch](https://github.com/paritytech/axia-launch), the tool to launch multiple relay and allychain nodes, the script [launch.ts](./launch.ts) allows to start a complete network based on the different version of the runtimes

 As the moonbeam and relay runtimes evolved, more configurations will be added to the script.